 San Francisco to San Diego Road Trip: 10 Days in California

 A San Francisco to San Diego road trip is one of the most beautiful in the entirety of the nation.
-Getting behind the wheel and hitting the open road might well be one of the most American things there is to do.
-With so much to see in the diverse nation, it is truly best-experienced overland.
+Getting behind the wheel and embarking upon a Pacific Coast Highway itinerary is such a joy that it’s sure to be a trip that you won’t soon forget.

 If there is one thing that people think of when they think of California, it’s sunshine.
-And the California coast is nearly always blessed with brilliant sunshine and mild temperatures year-round, meaning there really isn’t a bad time to embark up a California itinerary.
+And the California coast is nearly always blessed with brilliant sunshine and mild temperatures year-round, meaning there really isn’t a bad time to embark on a trip to California.

 There are, however, some seasons that are better to travel in than others.
 While the weather is basically sunny and warm throughout the year, the winter months obviously experience chillier temperatures and shorter days than the summer months.
 However, especially if you’re not venturing north of San Francisco, you shouldn’t expect high temperatures to drop much below 14°C (57°F).